When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Acting, On-Camera Acting

-David made his feature film debut opposite Tom Hanks in Steven Spielberg’s Saving Private Ryan.
-His television credits include guest appearances on Grey’s Anatomy, Dexter, House, and Manhunt: Deadly Games.
-He most recently filmed the Netflix film Shirley (opposite Academy Award winner Regina King and nominee Lucas Hedges), the Paramount Plus series The Mayor of Kingstown and, for Peacock TV, the LeBron James-produced biopic Shooting Stars.
+David made his feature film debut in Steven Spielberg’s Saving Private Ryan.
+His television credits include guest appearances on Grey’s Anatomy, Dexter, House, and Manhunt.
+Recent film/TV roles include Netflix’s Shirley (opposite Academy Award winner Regina King and nominee Lucas Hedges), The Mayor of Kingstown, and the LeBron James biopic Shooting Stars for Peacock.

-He has performed opposite a number of Oscar, Golden Globe, and Emmy Award-winning actors including Jon Hamm, Taraji P. Henson, Helen Hunt and Martin Landau.
+He has worked with a number of Oscar, Golden Globe, and Emmy Award-winning actors including Tom Hanks, Robert DeNiro, Taraji P. Henson, Jon Hamm, and Helen Hunt.
 He is a member of SAG-AFTRA and Actors Equity Association (AEA).

 His stage credits include South Coast Repertory, Chautauqua Theatre Company, None Too Fragile, and Dobama.
-In Fall of 2022, he will appear in Rajiv Joseph's Describe the Night, for Ensemble Theatre.
-Prior to joining the faculty at CWRU, David taught at California State University, Long Beach, where he received his MFA in Acting and Directing.
-He has an undergraduate degree from the University of Evansville.
+Most recently, he appeared in A Doll’s House Pt.2 at the Beck Center and Rajiv Joseph's Describe the Night for Ensemble Theatre.
+David has an MFA in Acting and Directing from California State University, Long Beach, and an undergraduate degree from the University of Evansville.

 Dance